-All teachers will be required to use the Infinite Campus gradebook.
+All teachers/classroom aides will be required to use PowerSchool SIS for attendance and record keeping with grades.
 Attendance will be taken as follows: Elementary - at the beginning of the morning, and right after lunch; and Secondary - at the beginning of every period.
-Attendance must be taken within the first five minutes of each period.
-Lunch count will also be taken with Infinite Campus with first period or morning attendance.
+Attendance must be taken within the first five minutes of each period / beginning session.